 Claiming Products Can Help Those with Serious Medical Conditions

-When reading through Facebook groups, reddit posts, tweets, etc, there were a number of people who were so frustrated about MLMs trying to pray upon people with serious illnesses.
+When reading through Facebook groups, Reddit posts, tweets, etc, there were a number of people who were so frustrated about MLMs trying to prey upon people with serious illnesses.
 They may reach out to a cancer patient to offer some additional vitamins or wellness products.
-Or in the example below, someone who was sufferings from hair loss from a serious medical conditional was reached out to be recruited for hair products.
+Or in the example below, someone who was sufferings from hair loss from a serious medical condition was reached out to be recruited for hair products.
 Offering non-scientifically backed options to people who are sick and most likely in a very vulnerable condition is extremely predatory.
-Taking advantage of someone when they are in these kids of positions is really unacceptable, even if the MLMer really believes they are “helping”.
+Taking advantage of someone when they are in these kinds of positions is really unacceptable, even if the MLMer really believes they are “helping”.